I've been creating since I was a child. My hobbies include watercolor, drawing, art journaling, painting rocks, sewing and crochet.

-White paper looks far more interesting when stained with a subtle shade of tea, journal pages gain instant authenticity when they sport a few coffee rings, natural fabrics look warm and inviting when they lose their pristine look.
-More reasons to dye with tea or coffee is that it is cheap, slightly unpredictable and fun!
+White paper looks far more interesting when stained with a subtle shade of tea, journal pages gain instant authenticity when they sport a few coffee rings, and natural fabrics look warm and inviting when they lose their pristine look.
+Other reasons to dye with tea or coffee are that it is cheap, slightly unpredictable and fun!

-Recipe for Coffee or Tea Dyeing Fabric
+Recipe for Coffee- or Tea-Dyeing Fabric

-For each yard or metre of fabric you will need:
+For each yard or metre of fabric, you will need:

 - 4 cups/1 litre of water